 My writing has taken on many forms, from personal essays to historiography, traditional academic scholarship to technical writing for librarians, technologists, and digital humanities.
-Below are some of my most recent works, including writing, lectures, and public presentations.
+Below are some of my recent works.

 Response to the Unthinkable: Collecting and Archiving Condolence and Temporary Memorial Materials following Public Tragedies

 This book chapter of case studies outlines a history of temporary memorials and "grief archive" collections from its earliest history to 2015.
 It includes a list of essential questions for collection managers and a set of lessons learned and suggested best practices.
 This chapter has been consulted by many condolence project managers, from UCSB to Charleston to Orlando and Parkland, following mass casualty event.

 Citation: Maynor, Ashley R. "Response to the Unthinkable: Collecting and Archiving Condolence and Temporary Memorial Materials following Public Tragedies."
 In Handbook of Research on Disaster Management and Contingency Planning in Modern Libraries, ed.
 Emy Nelson Decker and Jennifer A. Townes, 582-624 (2016). doi:10.4018/978-1-4666-8624-3.ch025

 The Collective Approach: Reinventing Affordable, Useful, and Fun Professional Development

 This article outlines how two intrepid librarians set out to redefine the conference format for library professional development and includes enough detail for other individuals to use similar techniques to start their own conference revolution.